|Elliott Sound Products||Valves vs. Transistors (Part I)|

-The high output impedance allows the amp to behave somewhere between constant voltage and constant current.
+The high output impedance allows a valve power amplifier to behave somewhere between constant voltage and constant current, with an output impedance of at least a few ohms.
 This may result in roughly equal power to the drivers, despite impedance changes.
 If impedance is made higher still, the power will increase at higher than normal impedance.

 At bass resonance, the impedance of the woofer increases, and a transistor amp delivers less power.
 A valve amp will deliver roughly the same, or in some cases more power, so bass is accentuated.
-The same thing happens at higher frequencies where normally, less power is delivered.
-If a measurement is taken of the loudspeaker with both amps, it may measure flat response with a transistor amp, but will be anything but flat with the valve amp connected.
+The same thing happens at higher frequencies where normally less power is delivered because the impedance rises again.
+If a measurement is taken of the (ideal) loudspeaker with both amps, it may measure flat response with a transistor amp, but will be anything but flat with the valve amp connected.